ghoshRitesh12/Hress/content/privacy.md

 ---
+layout: policy
 title: Hress Privacy Policy
-description: Hress's privacy notice describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services").
+description: Hress's privacy notice describes how and why we might collect, store, use, and/or share "process" your information when you use our services "Services".
 Questions or concerns?
 Reading this privacy notice will help you understand your privacy rights and choices
 ---